ruscoe/tincan/README.md

 ## Running with Docker

-This [experimental Docker file](https://github.com/ruscoe/tincan-docker) will set up an nginx server with MySQL and install Tin Can.
+This [experimental Docker file](https://github.com/ruscoe/tincan-docker) will set up an nginx server, download Tin Can, and install requirements via Composer.

 ## Running on nginx